natf17/shopify-embedded-app/README.md

 If desired, an H2-in-memory database can be configured when running integration tests.
 The single existing integration test activates the test profile.

 # TODOs
-- `isTokenValid()` method in `AutoOAuthTokenLoaderFilter`
+- Update README sections: The database and Url paths
 - encode the token in DB
--  build up ShopifyAppRequestCache so that it is a fully functional cookie-based request cache
+-  build up `ShopifyAppRequestCache` so that it is a fully functional cookie-based request cache
-- ShopifyAccessToken scopes should be a set, not a String
+- `ShopifyAccessToken` scopes should be a set, not a String.
+[Update: REPLACE token with Spring default]
 - A way of authenticating non-embedded requests.
 Currently none, so trying to reach the SPA returns `401`
+- Consolidate the retrieval of the OAuth token in `AccessTokenService` to perhaps only use the `OAuth2AuthorizedClientService` interface
+  - `ShopifyRequestAuthenticationFilter` should use `AccessTokenService`